 Projects need a variety of resources to be executed and delivered successfully.
 In most cases, these resources come from a sponsoring organization or project sponsor.

 What Is a Project Sponsor?

-The project sponsor is responsible for many aspects of the project, from initiating and ensuring the success to approving and establishing parts of the project.
-According to the Project Management Institute (PMI), the project sponsor role can be broken into three parts: vision, governance and value or benefits realization.
-They break those down in the following way:
+The project sponsor is responsible for many aspects of the project, from initiating and ensuring project feasibility to tracking project progress and assessing its outcomes.
+The role can be broken into three parts: project vision, project governance and value or benefits realization.

-- Makes sure the business case is valid and in step with the business proposition
+- Ensures the business case is valid and aligned with the business proposition

 - Aligns project with business strategy, goals and objectives

-- Stays informed of project events to keep project viable
+- Stays informed of project events to keep the project viable

 - Defines the criteria for project success and how it fits with the overall business

-- Ensures project is properly launched and initiated
+- Ensures the project is properly launched and initiated

 - Offers support for project organization